covalenthq/bsp-agent/README.md

   --ipfs-pinner-server="http://127.0.0.1:3000/""
 ```

-Or update the Makefile with the correct --gcp-svc-account, --replica-bucket & --proof-chain-address and run with the following.
+Or update the Makefile with the correct `--proof-chain-address` and run with the following.

 ```bash
     make run-agent-eth